...and our daily calorie intake?

 How do we break away from eating a lot?

-If we already cultivate a much-eating habit for decades, it takes some discipline to get into a new lane.
+If we already cultivate a much-eating habit for decades, it takes some discipline to get on a new track.
 At the latest "diseases" can be used as helpers.
 Because they show us quite exactly what is wrong, out of control or blocked.

 We are led by it to soul causes, in order to clear these in suitable way, to redeem.